Granola

 I do love a bowl of vanilla yogurt with fruit and granola for breakfast.

-Sure, you can buy granola at the grocery store, or even better, homemade from a place like Uprising Bread.
+Sure, you can buy granola at the grocery store, or even better, homemade from a place like Terra Breads.
 But it’s expensive, and could be loaded with tons of extra oils and fats.

 Making it at home is much cheaper because you can go to a bulk food store and buy just what you need for your recipe (which, in most cases is only about a 1/2 cup), and you also have a lot more control over the nutritional and fat content.
 And it’s surprisingly easy.